 - When Connie face-plants after her warp ride to the Cloud Arena, Steven mentions that it takes some getting used to.
 He did the same the first time he was shown using the pad.

-- Courtly Love: Pearl felt this way about Rose, and tries to get Connie and Steven's relationship to mirror it (though they opt to have a more even relationship).
+- Courtly Love: Pearl felt her love for Rose best expressed by serving her, and tries to get Connie and Steven's relationship to mirror it (though they opt to have a more even relationship).

 - Dual-Meaning Chorus: